Talking (and

 delightful girls.
 She has measured their heads with her husband's

-callipers ( he is an architect in full employment) and she finds that
+callipers ( he is an architect in full employment) and she finds

 her second eldest painfully Alpine, only her second youngest